BILLY IDOL 80S SONGS

 By now he had brought his snarling voice into the mainstream, but his sound still had plenty of energy and attitude.

-Idol released his first EP, "Don't Stop", on 24th October 1981 which was commercially unsuccessful, as was his first debut self-titled debut album in 1982.
+Idol released his first EP, "Don't Stop", on 24th October 1981 which was commercially unsuccessful, as was his first debut self-titled debut solo album in 1982, and included the single "White Wedding", which was initially not a hit.

 "Rebel Yell" 12 inch vinyl single